-The PACC continues to deliver COVID-19 Resources for Employers in Partnership with the BACP and Northwest Side Business Collective, we offer entrepreneurs and business owners in the Polish American community and beyond targeted expert training, information, and resources to help address challenges brought on by the pandemic.
+The PACC continues to deliver COVID-19 Resources for Employers in Partnership with the BACP, we offer entrepreneurs and business owners in the Polish American community and beyond targeted expert training, information, and resources to help address challenges brought on by the pandemic.
 Activities designed to inform businesses of available financial aid and other services will include in-person outreach, coaching, and advising.

 - COVID-19 vaccines are safe, effective, and widely available across Illinois.
 Eligible Chicagoans ages 5 years and older should be vaccinated against COVID-19 as soon as possible to protect themselves against severe outcomes – like hospitalization or death.